dblock/code.dblock.org/_posts/2011/2011-06-09-compass-invalid-us-ascii-character-xe2.markdown

 ---
 This one drove me crazy for a while.
 Compass would fail with “Syntax error: Invalid US-ASCII character "\xE2".
 So I checked the files, found nothing changed since last time and spent a while googling.
 Finally found the culprit, explained [here](https://github.com/haml/haml/issues/269).

-The easiest workaround is to set `LANG=en_US.UTF-8` in the system’s environment.
+The easiest workaround is to set `LANG=en_US.UTF-8` in the system's environment.